-Vice-versa, if you have quite a lot of floor space then a cylinder vacuum might be too small and you’ll have to keep emptying it while you go.
+Vice-versa, if you have quite a lot of floor space then looking at cylinder vacuum cleaners might be too small and you’ll have to keep emptying it while you go.

 So in those cases, you’ll want to get a nice big upright vacuum that you can push around quite happily.

 Do You Have Stairs

 If you have stairs then you might want to consider a nice light vacuum that you can heave up and down a flight of stairs with no trouble at all.

 Or one with a nice long pipe so you can vacuum the stairs far easier than trying to balance the whole thing.